25hp/Assignment03-AprioriTid/src/README.txt

 --Other instructions / comments to the user

-        Some "embarrassingly-parallel" tasks have been realized using Java threads -- via extending the regular Thread class as in the case of
+        Some "embarrassingly-parallel" tasks have been realized using Java threads -- via implementing the Callable interface as in the case of
-        Joiner class (used for generating candidate itemsets from L_{k-1} x L_{k-1} join), or Java SE7's RecursiveTask as in the case of RulesMiner class.
+        Joiner class (used for generating candidate itemsets from L_{k-1} x L_{k-1} join), or extending Java SE7's RecursiveTask as in the case of RulesMiner class.
         The datasets being small, this step may not look necessary, but it points to parallelization opportunities, so I though I might just as well add it.
+        If Joiner class is made to extend Thread/implement Runnable, managing memory with low-level start/join calls is harder: with support = 0.1 and confidence = 0.1 values as many as ~9200 rules are generated for sample data3, and on bluenose the program may run out of threads.
+        That is why Java SE7's ExecutorService API is used for managing threads.

 --Brief Description about bonus part